 Cisco Unity Connection or other voicemail systems can be deployed at all sites and integrated into the Unified CM cluster.
 This configuration provides voicemail access even during a WAN failure and without using the PSTN.
 Using Voice Mail Profiles, you can allocate the correct voicemail system for the site to the IP phones in the same location.
-You can configure a maximum of four voicemail systems per cluster that use the SMDI protocol, that are attached directly to the COM port on a subscriber, and that use the Cisco Messaging Interface (CMI).
+For more information on Unity Connection and clustering over then WAN, see Distributed Messaging with Clustering Over the WAN, page 19-17.